wdawson/okta.github.io/_source/_posts/2019-02-05-login-registration-aspnet-core-mvc.md

 ## Add Login to Your ASP.NET App

-Now that all the configuration and plumbing is done, you're ready to add the code that will actually log users in to you application.
+Now that all the configuration and plumbing is done, you're ready to add the code that will actually log users into your application.

 Add the following `AccountController` to the _Controller_ directory.